 The evidence gathered by the Napier Commission captures in English (in many cases, in translation from Gaelic) the voice of a people and their grievances.
-Here we have direct testimony of the profound issues affecting ordinary people of the Highlands and Islands at the end of the nineteenth century.
+It gives us direct testimony of the profound issues affecting ordinary people of the Highlands and Islands at the end of the nineteenth century.

-This Commission marked the start of a century of land reform legislation.
-As such it is a resource of near-unique importance.
+This Commission marked the start of a century of land reform legislation and is a resource of near-unique importance.

-The five volumes provided here were originally digitised and hosted by West Highland College UHI (formerly Lochaber College) but transferred over to the Centre for History, with the agreement of West Highland College UHI, in November 2018, and we are delighted to make them available to UHI staff and students, and the broader public, here (pdf format):
+The five volumes were originally digitised and hosted by West Highland College UHI.
+We are delighted to make them available here to university staff and students, and the broader public.
+They are in pdf format:

 - Napier Commission Vol 1